The Traditional Anglican Church in Australia: History

 Under the leadership of Archbishop Hepworth as primate, attempts were made to bring the TAC and Forward in Faith into closer alignment.
-In 2005, two Anglican Communion priests, David Chislett and David Moyer, an American and an Australian, were controversially consecrated as bishops in the United States by Hepworth and Ross Davies (the then Bishop of The Murray in the Anglican Church of Australia) to provide "orthodox" and Anglo-Catholic oversight in parishes belonging to the Episcopal Church in the US and the Anglican Church of Australia.
+In 2005, two Anglican Communion priests, David Chislett from Australia and David Moyer from America, were controversially consecrated as bishops in the United States by Hepworth and Ross Davies (the then Bishop of The Murray in the Anglican Church of Australia) to provide "orthodox" and Anglo-Catholic oversight in parishes belonging to the Episcopal Church in the US and the Anglican Church of Australia.
 This was done without the approval of the Anglican Church of Australia.

 In February 2010, the Anglican Catholic Church in Australia, along with Forward in Faith Australia, filed a petition to the Roman Catholic Church's Congregation for the Doctrine of the Faith at the Vatican to join the Roman Catholic Church as a personal ordinariate under the apostolic constitution Anglicanorum Coetibus.
 The Church of Torres Strait (a diocese in Queensland) submitted a similar but separate proposal in May 2010.
 Some priests of the ACCA have since joined the Personal Ordinariate of Our Lady of the Southern Cross, along with some of their people.
 Despite the corporate petitions to Rome, Anglicanorum Coetibus did not make any provisions for the reception of entire ecclesial bodies.

 In 2012, the TAC college of bishops met and formally accepted the resignation of Hepworth.
 Hepworth was officially expelled from the TAC college of bishops on 10 October 2012.

 Some clergy and parishes remained in the ACCA and on 18 October 2013 (the 25th anniversary of the consecration of Albert Haley, the first bishop ordinary of the ACCA) a new bishop ordinary, Michael Pope, was consecrated for the ACCA in Lincoln, England, in the same ceremony in which Ian Gray was consecrated for the Traditional Anglican Church in Britain.
 The chief consecrators of Bishop Pope were Archbishop Prakash with Bishop David Robarts and Bishop¨Craig Botterill.